-We paid a common stock dividend of \$1.00 per share in the second quarter of 2012.
-On July 24, 2012, we announced a common stock dividend of \$1.05 per share payable on August 31, 2012 to stockholders of record on August 17, 2012.
-We must pay a minimum amount of dividends to maintain our status as a REIT.
-Our dividends typically exceed our net income generated in any given year primarily because of depreciation, which is a non-cash expense.
-Our future dividends and future distributions of the Operating Partnership will be determined by the Board of Directors based on actual results of operations, cash available for dividends and limited partner distributions, cash reserves as deemed necessary for capital and operating expenditures, and the amount required to maintain our status as a REIT.
+We paid a distribution of \$1.00 per unit in the second quarter of 2012 and we will pay a distribution of \$1.05 per unit in the third quarter.
+Our distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a non-cash expense.
+Our future distributions will be determined by Simon Property's Board of Directors based on actual results of operations, cash available for distributions, cash reserves as deemed necessary for capital and operating expenditures, and the amount required to maintain Simon Property's status as a REIT